"Rejection of a true null hypothesis at the 0.05 level will

 W. Edwards, Harold Lindman, Leonard J. Savage (1962) Bayesian Statistical Inference for Psychological Research.
 University of Michigan.
 Institute of Science and Technology.

-The "inter-ocular traumatic test" is attributed to Joseph Berkson, who also advocated logistic models.
+The "inter-ocular traumatic test", IOTT, is attributed to Joseph Berkson, who also advocated logistic models.

 1. Not required to have the same number of items at each difficulty level.